PseudoDevs/IamGhost/abcmd5.md

-Last updated: 2024-04-09 11:17:03
+Last updated: 2024-04-09 11:18:19
-Random Quote: Emotion equals weakness. - Wednesday Addams
+Random Quote: I'm a Mandalorian.
+Weapons are part of my religion. - Din Djarin